aws/aws-nitro-enclaves-with-k8s/README.md

 7) **Stopping the application**: Use
 ```
-nectl stop --image hello
+enclavectl stop --image hello
 ```
 to stop the application.
-This function not only executes `kubectl -f delete hello_deployment.yaml` in the background, but also uninitalizes resources if any were initialized after `nectl run` command.
+This function not only executes `kubectl -f delete hello_deployment.yaml` in the background, but also uninitalizes resources if any were initialized after `enclavectl run` command.

 We have already seen that the **hello** application is running.
 This time, we will be looking into a more sophisticated example.